-Whether you decide to host at home, at an event space, or at a family entertainment center specialized in birthday parties, organization is key.
+Whether you decide to host at home, at an event space, or at a Minnesota Birthday Party specialist, organization is key.

 Now that you’ve worked through our comprehensive checklist, you’re well on your way to hosting your child’s birthday party of a lifetime.